izu-97/Projects/Project 2/README.md

 # Shark attack database

 The shark attack database project consist on cleaning a very messy db of shark attacks register over the years in different places all over the world.
-The main goal of the project is to

 ## Usage